 - Prepare and facilitate special meetings such as AGMs and SGMs;

 - Work with the Strata Corporation and Insurer to ensure the Strata has adequate insurance;

 - Keeping records as required under the Strata Property Act;

 - And more.

-It is important to note that while the council is ultimately the decision-maker, they can delegate the manager to approve invoices and other duties under certain conditions and monetary limits without further need the member's approval.
+It is important to note that while the council is ultimately the decision-maker, they can delegate the manager to approve invoices and other duties under certain conditions and monetary limits without further needing the member's approval.
 This will need to be clearly stated on the management contract or in writing after the fact.